 Respite is something that we offer all of our fostering families.
 When you foster with Fostering People, you’ll receive 14 nights paid respite a year pro-rota, and foster parents can take this in one block or a series of shorter breaks.

-By using our full time foster parents, it has the advantage that young people often know the family they are going to be staying with, so respite seems more like a little break away or a sleepover.
+Our full-time foster parents often provide respite when they have a gap between placements or have a vacancy alongside a current foster child.
+By using our full-time foster parents, it has the advantage that young people often know the family they are going to be staying with, so respite seems more like a mini holiday or a sleepover.

-We do have a small number of foster parents who only provide respite fostering.
-If you’d like to find out more, please get in touch.
+We do have foster parents who only provide respite fostering.
+It’s ideal for people who can’t foster full time but want to make a difference and can be flexible with their time.
+If this sounds like you and you’d like to find out more about this type of fostering, please get in touch.

 Foster care is a great direction to take in your life.
 Our foster parents see it as a rewarding role that allows them to help young people develop and grow while earning a generous allowance.